JJANGSY/JJANGSY/README.md

 <!--소개-->

 ## Introduction :raised_hands:
-Hi, I am trying to become a data analyst😎
+A year later, I'll be a great data analyst😎
 <br/><br/>